About Fatima

 Director of Grantmaking Operations, U.S., Open Society Foundations

-Oversee grant making strategies in the United States.
-Manage program officers in the development of budgets and strategies.
-Identify legislative and policy targets for program priorities – criminal justice, racial justice, economic equity, government accountability.
-Oversee U.S. Opportunities Fund – a grant making reserve dedicated to supporting emergent, opportune, and movement needs.
+Manage 30+ program officers in the development of budgets and grantmaking strategies.
+Reduce reporting burdens on grantees by implementing new reporting requirements and building simplified submissions portal.
+Identify legislative and policy targets for program priorities – environmental justice, criminal justice, racial justice, economic equity, government accountability.
+Direct the U.S. Opportunities Fund – a $20m grant making reserve dedicated to supporting emergent, opportune, and movement needs.

 2014